futoin/cid-tool/README.rst

     username ALL=(ALL) NOPASSWD: /usr/bin/apt-key add
     username ALL=(ALL) NOPASSWD: /usr/bin/apt-key add *

+    # Fedora and future RedHat-based
     username ALL=(ALL) NOPASSWD: /usr/bin/dnf install
     username ALL=(ALL) NOPASSWD: /usr/bin/dnf install *

+    # Gentoo Linux
     username ALL=(ALL) NOPASSWD: /usr/bin/emerge
     username ALL=(ALL) NOPASSWD: /usr/bin/emerge *

+    # ArchLinux
     username ALL=(ALL) NOPASSWD: /usr/bin/pacman
     username ALL=(ALL) NOPASSWD: /usr/bin/pacman *

+    # OpenSuSe and possibly SLES
     username ALL=(ALL) NOPASSWD: /usr/bin/zypper install
     username ALL=(ALL) NOPASSWD: /usr/bin/zypper install *
     username ALL=(ALL) NOPASSWD: /usr/bin/zypper addrepo
     username ALL=(ALL) NOPASSWD: /usr/bin/zypper addrepo *

+    # Other RedHat-based
     username ALL=(ALL) NOPASSWD: /usr/bin/yum install
     username ALL=(ALL) NOPASSWD: /usr/bin/yum install *
     username ALL=(ALL) NOPASSWD: /usr/bin/yum-config-manager --add-repo
     username ALL=(ALL) NOPASSWD: /usr/bin/yum-config-manager --add-repo *

+    # For RedHat family
     # For dnf, yum and zypper
     # Potential security issue, you may want to install GPG keys manually
     username ALL=(ALL) NOPASSWD: /usr/bin/rpm --import
     username ALL=(ALL) NOPASSWD: /usr/bin/rpm --import *

+    # Mostly Docker-specific
     # to launch some newly installed services (e.g. Docker)
     username ALL=(ALL) NOPASSWD: /bin/systemctl start
     username ALL=(ALL) NOPASSWD: /bin/systemctl start *